Originally published: 01.OCT.2021

 Trichomoniasis Vaginal Infection

-The most common cause of green discharge is trichomoniasis, a sexually transmitted disease (STD) that is caused by a parasite called trichomonas vaginalis.
+The most common cause of green discharge is trichomoniasis, a sexually transmitted disease (STD) that is caused by a parasite called Trichomonas vaginalis.
+While it commonly causes green discharge, trichomoniasis often also causes a host of other physical symptoms.

-Trichomoniasis is one of the most common STDs in the U.S., affecting almost3.7 million people per year.
+- Trichomoniasis is one of the most common STDs in the U.S., affecting almost3.7 million people per year.

-It is almost exclusively sexually transmitted, contracted through vaginal-to-vaginal or vaginal-to-penile contact.
+- It is almost exclusively sexually transmitted, contracted through vaginal-to-vaginal or vaginal-to-penile contact.

-70% of people infected with trichomoniasis will not display any signs or symptoms.
+- 70% of people infected with trichomoniasis will not display any signs or symptoms.

-For those people that do experience symptoms they will usually notice yellowish-green foul fishy smelling discharge within 5 to 28 days of contracting trichomoniasis.
+- For those people that do experience symptoms they will usually notice yellowish-green foul fishy smelling discharge within 5 to 28 days of contracting trichomoniasis.
 However, for some people, symptoms can develop later.

 The good news is that if you do have trichomoniasis it is normally easily treated.
-Your doctor will typically prescribe you a antibiotic, such as metronidazole or tinidazole, which will clear up the infection within a couple weeks.
+Your doctor will typically prescribe you an antibiotic, such as metronidazole or tinidazole, which will clear up the infection within a couple weeks.

 Other Sexually Transmitted Infections (STIs): Gonorrhea or Chlamydia

 Green discharge may be a sign of other sexually transmitted diseases such as gonorrhea or chlamydia.
+It is quite common for women with trichomoniasis to have a concurrent gonorrhea or chlamydia infection.

-Both gonorrhea and chlamydia are sexually transmitted diseases that you can contract if you have unprotected vaginal, anal, or oral sex with someone who has chlamydia or gonorrhea.
+- Both gonorrhea and chlamydia are sexually transmitted diseases that you can contract if you have unprotected vaginal, anal, or oral sex with someone who has chlamydia or gonorrhea.

-As with trichomoniasis most people with chlamydia or gonorrhea don’t display any symptoms.
+- As with trichomoniasis most people with chlamydia or gonorrhea don’t display any symptoms.
 However, those that do often experience painful or burning sensation when urinating, increased vaginal discharge (white, yellow, or green discharge), pain during sex or vaginal bleeding between periods.

 If left untreated, gonorrhea or chlamydia can lead to serious health problems such as pelvic inflammatory disease (PID).
 PID often has no symptoms, but some women do experience abdominal or pelvic pain.
 If left untreated PID can cause permanent damage to your reproductive system leading to an inability to get pregnant, and potentially ectopic pregnancy (pregnancy outside the uterus).